iherman/respec-reqhandling/README.md

 where `p` can be any other element; typical alternatives may be `li` or `span`.
 In what follows, the string 'My requirement' will be referred to as the [“content”](id:content) of the requirement.

-The element is modified by prepending the content with a
+The element is modified by `respec` by prepending the content with a

 ```